Tierran/Ironclaw2E-FoundryVTT-System/README.md

  - **Movement Bonus**: A bonus that changes the movement speed of an actor.
  - **Flying Move Bonus**: A bonus that changes the flying speed of an actor.
 (These stack with normal movement bonuses)
  - **Encumbrance Limit Bonus**: A bonus to the carrying capacity of an actor.
+ - **Currency Value Change**: A way to allow a gift to change the value of a currency for an actor.
  - **Stat Change**: An automated way to change the stats for an item when it is dragged to the actor from the Items Directory.
  - **Dice Upgrade**: An automated way to change the dice for an item when it is dragged to the actor from the Items Directory.